zhanghaoyang0/DGAT-onco/README.md

 3	172133474	.
 A	G	.	.
 FNDC3B;TCGA-BH-A0HO-01A-11W-A050-09;Missense_Mutation
 ...

-# vcf_to_mutmatrix.py
+## vcf_to_mutmatrix.py
 Then, the VCF should be annotated by  dbnsfp33a dataset.
 Depending your MAF build, the annotation can be conducted by ANNOVAR('http://annovar.openbioinformatics.org/en/latest/user-guide/download/') by following commands:
-table_annovar.pl BRCA.vcf humandb/ -buildver hg38 -out BRCA -remove -protocol dbnsfp33a -operation f -nastring . -vcfinput
+table_annovar.pl input_file humandb/ -buildver hg38 -out output_file -remove
+-protocol dbnsfp33a -operation f -nastring . -vcfinput
 or
-table_annovar.pl BRCA.vcf humandb/ -buildver hg19 -out BRCA -remove -protocol dbnsfp33a -operation f -nastring . -vcfinput
+table_annovar.pl input_file humandb/ -buildver hg19 -out output_file -remove
+-protocol dbnsfp33a -operation f -nastring . -vcfinput

 This script generate a mutation matrix based on a pathogenic score from VCF file annotated by dbnsfp33a dataset.